East Finchley

 East Finchley is an area in North London, immediately north of Hampstead Heath.
 Like neighbouring Muswell Hill, it straddles the London Boroughs of Barnet and Haringey, with most of East Finchley falling into the London Borough of Barnet.
-It has the greenest high road in London.

 East Finchley is situated 5.4 mi northwest of Charing Cross.
 Geographically, it is separated from the rest of Finchley by the North Circular, with North Finchley and West Finchley to the north, and Finchley Central (Church End) to the northwest.

 East Finchley (East End) was first mentioned in 1365, when it formed a scattered hamlet, but by 1860 it was the most populous part of Finchley.
 Badly bombed during World War 2, and with the subsequent rebuilding, the street pattern of the Old Village was destroyed.
 However, the area retains a strong community feeling.

 The area collectively named Finchley, which included East Finchley (East End), Finchley Central (Church End) and North Finchley, was a parish until its incorporation into the ancient county of Middlesex in 1878; Finchley was incorporated into Greater London in 1965.

-Although most of East Finchley falls into the parliamentary constituency of Finchley and Golders Green, East Finchley is a village in its own right, and not considered to be part of the town of Finchley.